idodov/RedAlert/README.md

 * Installation Video Guide: https://youtu.be/pv6MN4NkJf8u
 * Usesage Video: https://youtu.be/mlDJ1sKk0Y0
 ____
+##Important Notice:
+Starting from version 0.15.2, AppDaemon has changed the location of its files.
+If you encounter errors and the add-on fails to start, locate the file "appdaemon.yaml" and add "#" to the line referencing the secret file.
+This action will resolve the error.

 **This script sets up two new entities in Home Assistant:**
 1. A binary sensor called ***binary_sensor.oref_alert*** to store PIKUD HA-OREF data.
 The sensor can be used in automations or to create sub-sensors/binary sensors from it.
 2. A text input entity named ***input_text.last_alert_in_israel*** for storing the latest alert information, mainly for historical purposes.